bitwarden/helm-charts/charts/self-host/README.md

   postInstall: []
 ```

+> **DEPRECATED (chart 2.0.0):** The example below predates Gateway API support and is preserved as reference material.
+The Kubernetes `Ingress` resource is deprecated; for new deployments prefer the [Gateway API](#gateway-api) section.
+Note that as of chart 2.0.0, `general.ingress.enabled` defaults to `false`, so the `enabled: false` step the example refers to is now the default.

 The example below shows how you can use the raw manifests to install Traefik's IngressRoute instead of using the Kubernetes Ingress controller.
 Note that you will want to disable the ingress controller under `general.ingress.enabled` to use this.

 ```yaml